ipsdm/legitimacy/template/decision-records/template-DR.md

 ## Link

 List references to other decisions records and agreements which form the basis for this decision.
-If a new agreement was formed as a part of this decision it should also be referenced here.
+If new activities are formed as a part of this decision, the activity should be linked here as well.

 ## Supplementary Information